-The scatter plot and regression lines of the intercept in Figure 2a imply substantial heterogeneity between immigrants and natives with the lowest parental income.
-Places that benefit low-income immigrants are not necessarily places that benefit low-income natives, where the point estimate of the bias-corrected correlation is actually negative (corr = -0.20).
+The scatter plot and regression lines of the intercept in Figure 2a reveal substantial heterogeneity between immigrants and natives with the lowest parental income.
+Places that benefit low-income immigrants are not necessarily places that benefit low-income natives (corr = 0.07).
 In contrast, Figure 2b suggests much less heterogeneity in location effects as parental income increases.
-Places with high returns to increasing parental income for immigrants are likely to also be places with high returns to increasing parental income for natives.
-Combining these two facts, in Figure 2c we find no relationship between the location effects of immigrants and the location effects of native families who are in the 25th percentile of the national income distribution.
-However, for families in the 75th percentile (Figure 2d), the location
+Places with high returns to parental income for immigrants tend to have high returns to parental income for natives.
+Combining these findings, Figure 2c shows no relationship between location effects for immigrants and native families at the 25th income percentile (corr = -0.02).
+However, for families in the 75th percentile (Figure 2d), the location effects of immigrants and natives are strongly correlated.
+A correlation coefficient of 0.36 suggests that locations with one standard deviation higher effects for high-income immigrants have %35 of a standard deviation higher effects for natives.